Advisory Council, staff and MembershipWho We Are

-The Yavapai Justice and Mental Health Coalition works as a coordinated partnership of community members, leaders and advocates.
+The Yavapai Justice and Mental Health Coalition works as a coordinated partnership of community members, leaders, and advocates.
+View our charter here.

 Vice President, Spectrum Healthcare Group